 Health care experts see fee-for-service payment models to incentivize volume of services and not necessarily to promote their quality.
 The current health care quality strategy is moving away from evaluating and compensating health care providers based on the volume of services delivered, to that based on the value of care they provide.
-Consequently, the state's contract with Medicaid managed care organizations (MCOs) and dental maintenance organizations (DMOs), requires these entities to develop alternative payment models (APMs) between them and their health care providers to encourage innovation, quality improvement and efficiency.
+Consequently, the state's contract with Medicaid managed care organizations (MCOs) and dental maintenance organizations (DMOs) requires these entities to develop alternative payment models (APMs) between them and their health care providers to encourage innovation, quality improvement and efficiency.
 The goal is to focus on quality of care and not on volume, within a value-based care (VBC) and associated value-based payment (VBP) system.

-Since 2012, the Health and Human Services Commission (HHSC) has required that each MCO and DMO submit an annual report on its VBC activities with their providers for HHSC information and planning purposes.
-HHSC instituted a meaningful change for calendar year 2018, when it added to the managed care contracts two types of APM targets that the MCOs and DMOs must meet every year.
-Starting with CY 2018, 25 percent of the MCO’s and DMO’s payments to providers must be APMs, increasing to 50 percent in 2021, for each MCO by program type (STAR, STAR+PLUS, STAR Health, STAR Kids and CHIP), and DMO by main program (Medicaid and CHIP), with certain exceptions.
-A portion of these APMs is required to include downside financial risk for providers, starting with 10 percent of MCO payments and 2 percent for DMO payments in 2018 and increasing to 25 percent and 10 percent, respectively, by 2021, with certain exceptions.
+Since 2012, the Health and Human Services Commission (HHSC) has required that each MCO and DMO submit an annual report on its APM contracts and activities with their providers for HHSC information and planning purposes.
+HHSC instituted a meaningful change for calendar year (CY) 2017, when it added to the managed care contracts two types of APM targets that MCOs and DMOs must meet every year.
+Starting with CY 2018, 25% of the MCO’s and DMO’s payments to providers must be APMs, increasing to 50% by 2021, for each MCO by program type (STAR, STAR+PLUS, STAR Health, STAR Kids and CHIP), and DMO by main programs (Medicaid and CHIP), with certain exceptions.
+A portion of these APMs is required to include downside financial risk for providers, starting with 10% of MCO payments and 2% for DMO payments in 2018 and increasing to 25% and 10%, respectively, by 2021, with certain exceptions.

-HHSC uses the nationally recognized Healthcare Payment Learning and Action Network (HCP LAN) APM Framework to guide this effort and to align definitions.
+HHSC uses the nationally recognized Healthcare Payment Learning and Action Network (HCP LAN) APM Framework (PDF) to guide this effort and to align definitions.
 This framework describes a range of APM concepts, encompassing varying degrees of risk on providers.

 MCO Requirement for Value-Based Contracting